Playing Outside the Box

 While a low-volatility strategy’s ability to reduce overall risk has been well documented, we believe avoiding large drawdowns is particularly valuable to DC plan participants.
 In fact, it is crucial for participants in or approaching retirement who may still need an allocation to equities to meet their return objectives.
 Those participants are especially vulnerable to large market fluctuations and may not be able to wait out a long recovery.

-illustrates the value low-volatility strategies create by helping investors
+The table below illustrates the value low-volatility strategies create by helping investors avoid large drawdowns:

 3. Manage behavioral biases

 Research has shown that once DC participants select (passively or actively) their investments, the majority rarely make changes to their allocations.
 This is commonly known as status quo bias.
 A study by Ameriks and Zeldes (2004) found that nearly one-half of TIAA-CREF plan participants made no allocation changes over the 10-year period studied.

 The continued existence of a low-volatility anomaly is supported by benchmark-sensitive active equity management, which continues to leave low-volatility stocks relatively undersubscribed and thus potentially priced for strong returns.
 As a result, a low-volatility strategy can enhance a DC plan’s investment lineup and offer participants an option that is structured to counter behavioral biases and help meet their long-term objectives.

 Kamila is responsible for expanding the distribution of BMO Global Asset Management’s solutions in the western U.S. She joined the company in 2014.

 Kamila previously served as vice president of institutional sales at Calamos Investments and director of institutional markets at Dow Jones Indexes.